 Best Buttermilk Breakfast Cake With Fresh Berries

-Holy cow, when we had a bite of this berry buttermilk breakfast cake, we were floored.
-It’s so good and so easy to make, we couldn’t stop ourselves from a second serving.
 There’s everything we love in this breakfast cake: tons of fresh berries and buttermilk, soft texture, just the right sweetness.
 It’s not just any berry breakfast cake.
 Nor is it any ordinary buttermilk breakfast cake.
 That’s why we decided to call it the very berry buttermilk breakfast cake.
 It’s a whole mouth-full to say, when when you take a bite, you’ll understand why we couldn’t make the name any shorter.
 And best of all, we couldn’t just add one type of berry.
 We added three different kinds and we’re super glad we did because it truly is a very-very-berry cake filled with berries in every bite.

 Video: Buttermilk Berry Breakfast Cake Recipe

-Easy Buttermilk Breakfast Cake Recipe
+Tips on How to Make Buttermilk Breakfast Cake Recipe

-The hardest part about this cake is that you have to be patient and wait for it to cool.
+- The hardest part about this cake is that you have to be patient and wait for it to cool.
 It’s so good that when we made it the third time, we had to wait for the whole thing to cool before we added the whipped topping on top.
 But patience is key!

 Very Berry Buttermilk Breakfast Cake